icerpc/icerpc-docs/pages/docs/slice/language-guide/dictionary-types.md

 A field, an element in a sequence, or a value in another dictionary with type `dictionary<K, V>` is mapped to an `IDictionary<TKey, TValue>`.

-The type of the `IDictionary` key resp. value is the mapped C# type for the Slice key type resp. value type.
+`TKey` resp. `TValue` is the mapped C# type for the Slice key type resp. value type.
 For example:

 {% slice1 %}
 {% side-by-side alignment="top" %}